- 1 Introduction

 The Gleason grading system is a scoring system by which prostate cancers are graded, based upon their histological appearance.

-The sample of prostate tissue is assigned a score according to its differentiation (Fig. 4) and the Gleason Score is then calculated as the sum of the most common glandular growth pattern seen + the highest grade pattern seen.
+The sample of prostate tissue is assigned a score according to its differentiation (Fig. 4) and the Gleason Score is then calculated as the sum of the most common growth pattern + the second most common growth pattern seen.

 In essence, the lowest score that can be assigned to an individual with prostate cancer is Gleason 3+3.
 Higher Gleason scores are associated with a poorer prognosis.

 Prostate cancer is a heterogeneous disease with patient outcomes depending on risk stratification.
 In clinical practice, Gleason scores alone are not used to determine prognosis and recurrence risk, instead the score is used in conjunction with PSA levels and TNM staging.

 Staging of prostate cancer is typically done for men with intermediate and high-risk disease.
 Staging is accomplished with abdomino-pelvic CT imaging and bone scan.